Management

 For years, business experts have been crowing about what a great time it is to start a new company.
 While this still might be true over the long term, there are plenty of good reasons not to start your own business in 2016.
 In fact, this might be the first year since the end of the Great Recession with more drawbacks than benefits for budding entrepreneurs.

-Sober-minded people who study global trade for a living do see some worrying signs for the short to medium term.
+Sober-minded people who study global trade for a living do see some worrying signs for short to medium term.
 Below, we’ll take a look at five of the top trends that might make you think twice about going all-in on your business idea anytime soon.

 Before we do, let’s keep something in mind.
 It’s often said that the stock market has correctly predicted nine of the last five recessions.
 In other words, those who pay attention only to the ever-gyrating financial markets are likely to be scared out of their wits (and out of starting a new business).
-As you assess local and global business conditions, take a holistic view of the economy — paying attention to each strength, weakness, threat and opportunity in turn.
+As you assess local and global business conditions, take a holistic view of the economy — paying attention to each strength, weakness, threat, and opportunity in turn.
 Every market, every industry, and every entrepreneur is different.

 Your niche could be the exception to the gloomy rule.